How Much Does a Plumber Cost in 2025?

 With time and materials, you pay an hourly rate plus the cost of parts.
 The meter starts when the plumber arrives (or sometimes when they leave their shop) and stops when the work is done.
 This model is common for repair calls where the scope is hard to predict.

-Flat-rate pricing sets a fixed price per job type — "$350 to replace a toilet," "$275 to clear a main drain."
+Flat-rate pricing sets a fixed price per job type, for example "$350 to replace a toilet," "$275 to clear a main drain."
 You know what you'll pay before the work starts.
 Many homeowners prefer this because there are no surprises, though a very simple job might cost you more than it would under hourly billing.

 Typical Plumber Hourly Rates by Region